ClappFormOrg/ClappFormOrg.github.io/README.md

 }
 ```
 ## To Date
 Inverse of toEpoch.
 Converts an integer timestamp to a data string.
 Additionally accepts format specifiers to modify the output date string, if 'format' is not specified the stage default is "%Y-%m-%d" which outputs as "2022-06-15".
+You can also specify the timezone, if 'timezone' is not specified the stage default is "Europe/Amsterdam".

 Name | Value
 ---|---
 column	| Text
 format	| Text (Optional)
+timezone	| Text (Optional)

 ### Format Specifiers